- Where is “Fukushima”? Why from Tokyo?

 Pt 1: Spent part of the day driving through “no entry” zones and walking through recently reopened sections of Okuma (大熊町).
 Radiation levels changed radically depending on the section. #hopefukushima pic.twitter.com/c8HE5OGPcY— Norman England ノーマン・イングランド (@normancengland) October 1, 2019

 🇯🇵 J’ai “visité” les environs de la centrale nucléaire de Fukushima Daiichi et j’ai pu en apprendre plus sur la situation sur place!— Un Gaijin Au Japon (@UnGaijinAuJapon) October 23, 2018

 went to a flower farm in fukushima as well! the local businesses are trying to get back on track after the disaster of 2011. so lovely to see it slowly being revived by the community ♥️ #hopefukushima @JapanWTravel pic.twitter.com/cTxBTZxehC— Carlos Quiapo (@qarloscuiapo) November 6, 2019

-But as we know you have a limited time in Japan.
+But as we know you have a limited time in Japan when you travel.

-Anyway we want you to visit Fukushima once.
+We hope you visit Fukushima at least once.

 Seeing is believing, it will be something you will never forget from your Japan trip.